 Exercises To Avoid If You Have Diastasis Recti After Pregnancy

-If you have diastasis recti postpartum, you should avoid any exercise that places a lot of pressure on your rectus abdomins exercises.
+If you have diastasis recti postpartum, you should avoid any exercise that places a lot of pressure on your rectus abdomins exercises or causes significant coning of your abdomen.
 These include:

 - Sit-ups and crunches